kamioftea/advent-of-code-2022/pubs/blog/day_4.md

 }
 ```

-The sample data can also be used as a test cases:
+The sample data can also be used as a test cases.

 ```rust
 #[test]